CHURCH LANE, LEDBURY c. 1950

 OPENING HOURS

-The museum is open Tuesday to Saturday, 10.00am to 4.00pm, up to 2 November.
+The museum is closed for the winter.
+Open Tuesday to Saturday, 10.00am to 4.00pm, from 1 April 2025.
 Entry is free.
 But donations towards maintenance are gratefully received.

 Burgage Hall